Melting point of a substance

 How is the melting point determined?

-The measurement of the melting point is carried out with a device called Thiele or in a melting block.
-The process is carried out as follows:
+Melting point measurement is performed using a device called a Thiele melting point meter or in a melting block.
+The process is as follows:

-• The element is inserted into a capillary tube to be placed in the Thiele
+• The element is introduced into a capillary tube to place it in the Thiele

-• The capillary tube is heated slowly until the moment it changes phase.
+• The capillary tube is heated slowly until it changes phase.

-• The temperature recorded in the phase change corresponds to the melting temperature.
+• The temperature recorded at the phase change corresponds to the melting temperature.

 Examples of the melting temperature of some materials